-Ever since I posted my Kasut Manek (beaded shoes) here, I received several emails from readers around the world asking me how to do beading for it.
+Ever since I posted my Kasut Manek (beaded shoes) photo, I have received several emails from readers around the world asking me how to bead for it.
 I decided to post some comprehensive tutorials in this area to cover all-you-need-to-know-how-to-bead-a-Kasut-Manek.

-Here we are, at the very beginning among these tutorials: How to prepare your cross-stitch canvas…
+Here we are, at the very beginning, with these tutorials on preparing your cross-stitch Aida canvas.

 You need:

-1. A wooden frame measuring 11″ x 14″, preferably softwood like pine so that you can press the thumb pins into it easily.
+- A wooden frame measuring 11″ x 14″, preferably softwood like pine, so that you can press the thumb pins into it easily.
+Read more below to see alternatives.

-4. The shoes-face shape of your foot size
+- The shoe vamp of your foot size.

-If you can’t find the wooden frame, you can always substitute it with easy clip frames (38 x 30 cm) or with a big embroidery/quilt hoop of 14″ diameter.
+If you can’t find the wooden frame, you can always substitute it with easy clip frames (12 x 15 inches) or with a large embroidery 14″ hoop.
 You will need to resize your canvas to suit the frame you choose, but the minimum working area must be 11″ x 14″.

-As you work along the beading process, the tension of the cross-stitch canvas will get lax at some point in time, re-tensioning is necessary so that your beading work is even.
+As you work along the beading process, the tension of the Aida cloth will eventually become lax.
+Re-tensioning is necessary so that your beading work is even.

 Now, come back to our thumb pins option…